Leica M Typ 240 vs Sony A7R III

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the M Typ 240 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica M Typ 240 better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica M (Typ 240):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.